Cellomatics Biosciences

 MTT

-HMC1.2 cells were treated with the test compound at 6 different concentrations.
-The % cell viability post-compound-treatment was determined by means of a MTT assay.
+MTT assay to measure proliferation.
+HMC1.2 cells were treated with a test compound at 6 different concentrations.
+The % cell viability post-compound-treatment was determined by means of a MTT assay (assesses metabolically active live cells).
 A significant reduction in cell viability was observed with δ-Tocopherol when compared to the positive and vehicle controls (***p<0.001; n=5; ±SEM)

 Alamar Blue